WebexCC-SA/LAB-2353/docs/Labguide/PreRequisites.md

 - Install the application on your PC/Mac.
 - Open Webex app and сlick **Sign In**.
 Enter the provided supervisor credentials
 - From the webex application, you can place calls to your respective entrypoint DN number
-- Supervisor will be logged in to Team2.
-No need to test any inbound call for supervisor logged in as an agent as well.
-This is only to place calls to your Entrypoint DN (if required) and to explore reporting capabilities available in Supervisor desktop.
+- The Supervisor will be logged into Team 2.
+There is no need to test any inbound calls with the Supervisor also logged in as an agent.
+The Supervisor's role is to explore the reporting capabilities available on the Supervisor desktop.